 Yes.
-We request a $200 non-refundable deposit per person along with your personal details (full name, passport number, gender, nationality, DOB) Non-refundable because the deposit we be used to buy your Machu Picchu entrance and Train ticket.
+We request a $150 usd deposit per person, wich is non-refundable along with your personal details (full name, passport number, gender, nationality, DOB) Non-refundable because the deposit we be used to buy your Machu Picchu entrance and Train ticket.

 You know the answer to this one: it depends!
 You reach 4650m/1417ft on the second day after climbing for the best part of the day.
 Especially if you are within your first five days at altitude, this may give you headaches and shortness of breath.
 Don’t forget that even people who live in Cusco (at 3300m) still get short of breath… You must know that ECO PATH TREK always provide one emergency horse for the group, which can be ridden by the person who is feeling sick or exhausted.

 9.-What do I need to bring on the trek?